-As you may know, U.S. Department of Labor regulations under Section 408(b)(2) of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), require covered service providers, including investment advisers, to provide written compensation disclosure to certain ERISA-covered retirement plans ("Plans") in relation to the services provided to them.
+As you may know, U.S. Department of Labor regulations under Section 408(b)(2) of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), require covered service providers, including certain investment advisers, to provide written compensation disclosure to certain ERISA-covered retirement plans ("Plans") in relation to the services provided to them.
 This is a one-time disclosure, unless notice is required due to material changes.
 In this notice, we will refer to those regulations as the "Section 408(b)(2) Regulations".
 In addition, Plan sponsors filing a Form 5500 Schedule C are required to report certain direct and indirect compensation paid with respect to a Plan.
 Please note that the Section 408(b)(2) Regulations and Form 5500 Schedule C requirements do not apply to SEP IRAs, SIMPLE IRAs, traditional or Roth IRAs, or owner-only Keogh-type plans.

-This disclosure document is directed to employers/fiduciaries of Plans that invest in a single-contract separate account sponsor program (at MFSI these are called a Wrap Program).
 The purpose of this document is to identify documents that contain information relating to fees and services for purposes of satisfying the Section 408(b)(2) Regulations and Form 5500 Schedule C reporting requirements.
 The MFSI Form ADV, Part 2A ("Firm Brochure") is referenced in this notice.
-If you need a copy, please contact Orville Clarke, MFS Relationship Manager, 617-954-7248.
+If you need a copy, please contact Orville Clarke, MFS Business Support Manager, 617-954-7248.